ImperialCollegeLondon/grad_school_git_course/_episodes/l2-03-collaborating.md

 ## Forking someone else's repository

+- By default, a public repository can be seen by anyone but only the owner can make changes e.g. create new commits or branches.
 - `forking` a repository means creating a copy of it in your own GitHub account.
 - This copy is fully under your control, and you can create branches, push new